The Anglo-American Adventure

 While Pennsylvania and Delaware were getting on their feet, New York and New Jersey endured the worst governor in American history--Edward Hyde, better known as Lord Cornbury (1661-1723).
 The eldest son of the Second Earl of Clarendon, Lord Cornbury spent sixteen years in Parliament, where he made plenty of enemies, because he was greedy, arrogant, dishonest and bigoted.
 Worst of all, he spent money like water and raked up massive debts.
 About the only person in England who liked him was his cousin, Queen Anne.
 Accordingly, when the queen offered him a seven-year assignment as governor of New York and New Jersey, Cornbury eagerly accepted, because this would put a whole ocean between him and his creditors.

 Lord Cornbury came across "the Pond" in 1702 to take up his new job.
-From the queen he received £2,000 to cover his traveling expenses, and his entire salary paid in advance.
+From the queen he received £2,000 to cover his traveling expenses (about $800,000 in today's dollars), and his entire salary paid in advance.
 That should have been enough, but he quickly spent it anyway.
 When the money ran out, he asked the New York legislature for more; they refused and he dissolved the assembly.
 Then he tried to get cash from the New Jersey government, with the same results.
 In the end he embezzled the state treasuries for the funds he needed, including £1,500 that was supposed to go toward the defense of New York Harbor.

 Why did Cornbury need so much money?
 That was the real reason why people detested him; he spent it on a hobby so outrageous, that even today it would get him in trouble.
 Cornbury loved fancy clothing, and wanted to be the best-dressed person in the colonies.
 The kind of clothing he wore was fancy women's clothing.
 Typically he would appear at public ceremonies in a dress, with silk stockings, a fancy hairdo, long uncut nails, and sometimes high-heeled boots.
 Yes, the governor was a transvestite.